SLE226 - Environmental Team Based Research

 1 x 2 hour class per week, 6 x 3 hour practical sessions per trimester, 4 day field studies trip to the Grampians

 Note:Students will be required to meet their own expenses while on a 4 day field study trip.
-You will need to access substantial learning resources and experiences in CloudDeakin (Deakin’s online learning environment).
-Compliance with the Standards in computing, connectivity and student capability are a condition on your enrolment.

 The design of experiments, analysis of environmental data and working effectively in a team based situation are critical skills required by all environmental scientists.
 This unit is devised to step students through the process of environmental research from initial project conception through to presenting the findings of research in a professional format.
 This unit comprises a series of classes and practicals aimed at developing skills in experimental design, data analysis (using statistical software) and data presentation.
 A major component of this unit involves students working in a team to design, conduct and report on their own environmental research project.
 This unit aims to develop strong analytical skills, research skills, communication skills and team work skills.